First published August 2021 | Words and photos by Vietnam Coracle

-When Vietnam’s fourth (and worst) wave of the pandemic began to emerge in May 2021, Ben and I left the crowded streets of Saigon once more and moved to the island of Phu Quoc.
+When Vietnam’s fourth wave of the pandemic began to emerge in May 2021, Ben and I left the crowded streets of Saigon once more and moved to the island of Phu Quoc.
 Again, we used this time to add the final tweaks and finishing touches to the new site design.
-Locked-down and cut-off from the mainland, I’m still on the island now, writing this from my temporary home by the sea.
-But Ben left for the United States in early July to get vaccinated and spend time with his family and friends.
-Ultimately, the time we’ve had during the pandemic years of 2020 and 2021, we’ve used to create the new Vietnam Coracle website.
-For us, this has been a good use of those ‘lost years’.
+Locked-down and cut-off from the mainland, I was still on the island when we first launched the new site, working from my temporary home by the sea.
+But, by that time, Ben had left for the United States to get vaccinated and spend time with his family and friends.
+Ultimately, the time we had during the pandemic years of 2020 and 2021, we used to create the new Vietnam Coracle website.
+For us, it was a good, constructive use of those two ‘lost years’.

 Focus & Goals of the Redesign: